On regularity of $\overline\partial$-solutions on $a_q$ domains with $C^2$ boundary in complex manifolds: -gain estimates for local homotopy operators

 The rest of the proof is devoted to the proof of

-Then combining above estimates yields the proof for \re{hqfr12}.
+or \re{K2fr} directly for easy cases.
+When $r=1$, we simply replace $|\var|_1$ by $\|\var\|_1$ in the proof below.
+Then combining above estimates yields the proof for \re{hqfr12}-\re{hqfr120}.

-A technical difficulty to prove \re{tK2f} is that we do not have a version of \re{Hcov} for Zygmund norms.
-Therefore, we must use \re{Hcov} as a substitute to treat Zygmund norms.
-The computation is tedious and our main observation is that the kernel of $\tilde K$ involves only $\pd^1\rho$ instead of $\pd^2\rho$.
-Therefore, \re{Hcov} is still good enough to derive \re{tK2f} which is a crude estimate.
+A technical difficulty to prove \re{tK2f} is that our approach relies on \re{Zcov} and \re{Hcov} for Zygmund norms, instead of \re{eq:abcd}.
+See for instance \re{Kmu<} below.
+The computation is tedious and our main observation is that the kernel of $\tilde K$ involves only $\nabla^1\rho$ instead of $\nabla^2\rho$.